 Q: What kind of dyes do you use?

-Also keep in mind that the colors of the actual garment may be different than how they look in the photos depending on your computer's resolutions.
+Also, keep in mind that the colors of the actual garment may be different than how they look in the photos, depending on your monitor settings, and whether the photo was taken in-studio or outside.

 Q: Where is your clothing made?